microsoft/nni/docs/cifar10_examples.md

 **Search Space**

 As we stated in the target, we target to find out the best `optimizer` for training CIFAR-10 classification.
-When using different optimizers, we also need to adjust `learning rates` and `network structure` accordingly. so we adjust these three parameters as hyperparameters and write the following search space.
+When using different optimizers, we also need to adjust `learning rates` and `network structure` accordingly. so we chose these three parameters as hyperparameters and write the following search space.

 ```json
 {